Click on any of the following links for information:

 First year students are required to consult Success Coaches for advisement until they meet the following conditions:

-B. Complete twenty-four semester hours of credit bearing courses
+B. Complete twenty-four semester hours of credit bearing courses; and

 All entering transfer students will be advised by a Success Coach until they meet the following conditions:

-A. Complete thirty semester hours of credit bearing courses, whether at A&M-Commerce or elsewhere
+A. Complete thirty semester hours of credit bearing courses, whether at Texas A&M-Commerce or elsewhere; and

 Students who have met the conditions above will then be referred to the appropriate college and/or department for future advising.
 Success Coaches will notify each student and their receiving college and/or department at the time that they meet these conditions.